 Keywords are phrases and words that Internet users will type into the search box of a search engine when they are searching for something specific.

-For example, you may type in ‘Dentist in Brisbane’ if you are, indeed, looking for a Dentist in that part of Australia.
+For example, you may type in ‘Accountant in Brisbane’ if you are, indeed, looking for a Accountant in that part of Australia.

 The main reason for inserting keywords into your content is so that you can make your website visible on the search engine result pages, whether this is Google, Bing, or any other type of search engine.